The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 By hypothesis $\bar{u}$ is a vertex of $\mathcal{T}$, which means that $u \subseteq X_{abc}^{(1)-ess}$.
-As stated in the proof of Lemma \ref{LemmaTrivialValence}, this is only possible if $u$ has the form described by the red line in Figure \ref{FigureTwoAxes}.
+As explained in Lemma \ref{LemmaX1essSimp}, this is only possible if $u$ has one of the forms described by the $5$ lines in Figure \ref{FigureThe5Axes}.
 Let now $\bar{v} \in U$ be a point distinct from $\bar{u}$.
-By Theorem \ref{ThmDescriptionMinset}, $u$ and $v$ are parallel, so $v$ can be seen as a line in Figure \ref{FigureTwoAxes} that is parallel to $u$.
-It is not hard to see that the closest line to $u$ that is parallel to $u$ and belongs to $X_{abc}^{(1)-ess}$ is the vertical black line in the centre of Figure \ref{FigureTwoAxes}.
-With a bit of euclidean geometry, one can determine that its distance to $u$ is $3$.
-In particular, $\bar{v}$ is a vertex of $U$ distinct from $\bar{u}$ if and only if it is at distance exactly $3$ from $\bar{u}$.
+By Theorem \ref{ThmDescriptionMinset}, $u$ and $v$ are parallel, so $v$ can be seen as a line in Figure \ref{FigureThe5Axes} that is parallel to $u$.
+It is not hard from Figure \ref{FigureThe5Axes} to determine what are the closest lines to $u$ that are parallel to $u$ and belong to $X_{abc}^{(1)-ess}$.
+With a bit of Euclidean geometry, one can determine that the distance from any of these lines to $u$ is exactly the $\lambda$ described in the statement of the Lemma, depending on what situation we are in.
+In particular, $\bar{v}$ is a vertex of $U$ distinct from $\bar{u}$ if and only if it is at distance exactly $\lambda$ from $\bar{u}$.
 This shows the desired property, and shows as well that vertices of $\mathcal{T}$ are isolated.

 Let now $\bar{u}$ be a point of valence at least $3$ in $\mathcal{T}$.
 By Lemma \ref{LemmaTrivialValence}, the corresponding axis $u$ belongs to $X_{abc}^{(1)-ess}$, which essentially means $\bar{u}$ is a vertex. \(\Box\)